This Chandra X-ray photograph shows Cassiopeia A (Cas A, for short), the youngest supernova remnant in the Milky Way.

 That bright star isn't actually a star, at least not anymore.
 The brilliant point of light is the explosion of a star that has reached the end of its life, otherwise known as a supernova.

 Supernovas can briefly outshine entire galaxies and radiate more energy than our sun will in its entire lifetime.
 They're also the primary source of heavy elements in the universe.
+According to NASA, supernovae are “the largest explosion that takes place in space.”

 Exactly how a star dies depends in part on its mass.
 Our sun, for example, doesn't have enough mass to explode as a supernova (though the news for Earth still isn't good, because once the sun runs out of its nuclear fuel, perhaps in a couple billion years, it will swell into a red giant that will likely vaporize our world, before gradually cooling into a white dwarf).
+But with the right amount of mass, a star can burn out in a fiery explosion.

 A star can go supernova in one of two ways: